digideskio/cpd/README.md

 Here are all the great features that have been implemented so far!

+### 2.5.2
+- Fixed issue where author not changing on template copy

 ### 2.5.1
 - Restored supervisors ability to manage participants